flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/configuring-access-rights-for-admin.md

 * edit - users are able to create/update/delete any values for integrations/scenarios and also scenarios configuration (topics/input model/ output model/ headers)
 * admin - users are able to delete integrations/scenarios with all children

-The Admin service is preconfigured with the following default users roles for each of the access scopes mentioned above:
+The Admin service is configured with the following default users roles for each of the access scopes mentioned above:

 * manage-platform
   * read: